-Social media marketing: you’ve heard it over and over again, and its not going away.
+Social media marketing: you’ve heard it over and over again, and it’s not going away.
 Social media remains at the forefront of today’s marketing world, especially for financial advisors.
 85% of financial advisors are using social media for their business, and of these, 80% have gained new clients from it.

 As long as you know the basic rules and set up your profiles to be compliant from the beginning, keeping up with approved content will become second nature.
 To help you sift through the rules and standards, we’ve answered financial advisor’s most frequently asked questions about social media compliance.

 For starters, it’s important to understand exactly which sites you need to check for compliance.
-For financial advisors, only business profiles are subject to adhere to compliance standards.
+For financial advisors, only business profiles are subject to adherence to compliance standards.
 This includes all pages or profiles directly affiliated with and managed by your firm, such as Facebook, Twitter and LinkedIn.
 These need to be approved by your broker-dealer or another registered principal.

 However, you should be careful if you are discussing business matters on your personal page or interacting with clients.
 It could become a business account depending on the content you post.
-These lines can become a little hazy, so always make sure to double check with your firm or broker-dealer if you’re unsure.
+These lines can become a little hazy, so always make sure to double-check with your firm or broker-dealer if you’re unsure.

 One type form of content you’ll use frequently on social media is what we call static content.
 Static content is usually on your site for longer periods of time and is not posted immediately on your social media company page or profile.
 This content must be pre-approved by a registered principal.
 This might be your broker-dealer if you are affiliated with one or the advisor themselves in the case of independent RIAs.
 It is crucial to run this content by your principal before posting to avoid breaking any compliance rules.

 Interactive communications do not need to be pre-approved, but they should still be supervised.
-If you are going to let your staff post without approval, you may be required to set up training on compliance approved marketing, as well as a system for monitoring content.
+If you are going to let your staff post without approval, you may be required to set up training on compliance-approved marketing, as well as a system for monitoring content.

-Q: What are the guidelines for record keeping?
+Q: What are the Guidelines for Record-Keeping?

 Advisors must keep records of their social media activity, including all posts and communication, for at least three years.
 This can seem challenging to keep track of, but there are many effective social media archiving tools that can help make this task more manageable.

-Q: What is required in the new Form ADV regulations?
+Q: What is Required in the New Form ADV Regulations?

 Starting October 1, 2017, the SEC began requiring all RIAs to provide additional information on their Form ADV disclosing all separately managed accounts.
 This includes details of all of their social media accounts, including Facebook, Twitter and LinkedIn, as well as the advisor’s website URL.
 The rule only applies to accounts that the advisor controls, so sites like Yelp and Angie’s List are exempt.
 This is a new rule, so make sure to update your Form ADV today if you haven’t already!